-If the court grants a motion to withdraw a plea, it is as if the defendant is starting the case over at the arraignment stage in Nevada (which is the very beginning of the criminal case).
+If the court grants a motion to withdraw a plea, it is as if the defendant is starting the case over at the arraignment stage (which is the very beginning of the criminal case).
 If the court denies the motion to vacate judgment, the defendant remains bound to the original plea deal.

 Defendants may file motions to withdraw pleas of either:

 - guilty but mentally ill, or